GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 Our table is ready!

+---
+**PRO TIP**

+If using Visual Code, using an SQLite extension such as [SQLite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite) is a good way to follow the database internal changes.

+---

 #### Defining the model

 Now it's time to edit our model file at `app/resources/books/Books.jl`.
 Another convention in SearchLight is that we're using the pluralized name (`Books`) for the module – because it's for managing multiple books.
 And within it we define a type (a `mutable struct`), called `Book` – which represents an item (a single book) which maps to a row in the underlying database.